NVIDIA/nim-anywhere/README.md

 to help our partners and customers build effective RAG pipeline with ease.

-NIM Anywhere contains all the tooling required to start integrating NIMs.
+NIM Anywhere contains all the tooling required to start integrating NIMs for RAG.
 It natively scales out to full-sized labs and up to production environments.
 This is great news for building a RAG architecture and easily adding NIMs as needed.
 If you're unfamiliar with RAG, it dynamically retrieves relevant external information during inference